 What is pet insurance?

-Pet insurance benefits vary depending on the insurer so its important to compare like with like.
-Insurance quotes will depend on the age of your pet, your location and whether your pet is a pedigree or a cross breed.
+Pet insurance benefits vary so it’s important to compare like with like.
+Prices will depend on the age of your pet, your location and whether your pet is a pedigree or a cross breed.
 There will be limits on the age of your pet for example dogs and cats over 8 years.
 We have outlined some of the main benefits below which are generally included: